dannyKenneth/dannyKenneth/README.md

 # 💫 About Me:
 Hey, I'm Danny, a grade 12 student passionate about programming and the evolving world of technology!
-I love learning about data and artificial intelligence.<br><br>🔭 I’m currently working on an effective personal studying app<br>👯 I’m looking to collaborate on open-source projects<br>🌱 I’m currently learning blockchain<br>⚡ Fun fact - I have been programming for more than 5 years!
+I love learning about data and artificial intelligence.<br><br>🔭 I’m currently working on a competitive programming tracking tool<br>👯 I’m looking to collaborate on open-source projects<br>🌱 I’m currently learning AI Dev<br>⚡ Fun fact - I have been programming for more than 5 years!

 ## 🌐 Socials: